sbmlteam/moccasin/moccasin/README.md

 ### interfaces

-This subdirectory contains different interfaces for MOCCASIN, modularized to make MOCCASIN flexible enough so that Python developers can use as few or as many modules as they desire.
+This subdirectory contains an interface to [Biochemical Abstract Machine (BIOCHAM)](https://lifeware.inria.fr/biocham/) as well as command-line and graphical user interfaces for MOCCASIN.

+In order to export SBML models with fully resolved reaction networks, the MOCCASIN [Biochemical Abstract Machine (BIOCHAM)](https://lifeware.inria.fr/biocham/) module sends the XPP output from the converter module to BIOCHAM’s web service, and post-processes the result to produce SBML with reaction definitions.
+BIOCHAM is a modeling environment for systems biology that encompasses the published implementation of a state-of-the-art algorithm for reconstructing and inferring the complete reaction model from a given set of ODEs ([Fages et al., 2014](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=0S_WDQUAAAAJ&citation_for_view=0S_WDQUAAAAJ:IjCSPb-OGe4C)).
+The output from BIOCHAM is post-processed to add initial assignments, references to the time variable (if used in the original model), and other missing pieces.

-MOCCASIN provides a cross-platform, user-friendly command-line interface (CLI) as well as a graphical-user interface (GUI).
+Finally, MOCCASIN provides two user interfaces.
+First, there is a cross-platform, user-friendly command-line interface (CLI) as well as a graphical-user interface (GUI).
 Command-line runs may be customized via flags which, for instance, allow the display of debugging information or enable the encoding of model variables as SBML *parameters* instead of SBML *species*.
 MOCCASIN also provides a graphical user interface.
 The GUI is implemented using [wxPython](http://wxpython.org), a cross-platform GUI toolkit.
 The interface provides a straightforward way for users to input MATLAB files, set MOCCASIN options such as the type of output (SBML or XPP), view the resulting output, and saving the converted file.